David-SWUSA-RISCOS/MacStuffA/README.md

 **Apple IIgs:** The only 16 bit system in this catagory, a very good computer that evolved on the Apple II in a very good way, and was way more powerful than the 68000 based computers of the time.
 This is an example of a design that bridges the gap very well, giving something very good above the purely 8-bit while not yet a RISC 32-bit system.

 **Commodore VIC 20:** The Commodore VIC 20 has a lot going for it.
 Among other things many of these are still functioning in good condition more than 40 years after they were purchased, with most failures do to abuse of the computer by its owner.
 Of course it also has its place in the evolution of the CBM HW.

-**Commodore TED Series:** This is a very reliable series of computers.
-The reliability is the primary reason for there ongoing study in desktop computing, though they do have some decent abilities for a low end computer of the mid 1980's.

 **Commodore 64/128:** Very capable system, with very few failures.
 Most that have been kept togather continue to work without issues, with the most common HW failure in normal usage being the SID (at least in NTSC regions).
 The abilities of these computers has proven to be greater than the designers ever anticipated.